Mars to buy healthy food maker Kevin's Natural Foods

 The food and beverage sector has been a relatively bright spot for dealmaking in recent quarters, even as overall consumer deal volumes remain muted.
 Unilever ULVR.L last month said it would buy frozen yogurt brand Yasso in North America, while Flagstone Foods acquired Emerald Nuts from Campbell Soup Co CPB.N in May.

-Citi served as financial adviser to Mars and Simpson Thacher & Bartlett, Covington & Burling and ArentFox Schiff acted as legal advisers to the company.
+Citi served as financial adviser and Simpson Thacher & Bartlett, Covington & Burling and ArentFox Schiff acted as legal advisers to Mars.
 Wells Fargo Securities and Sheppard Mullin advised Kevin's.

-(Reporting by Anirban Sen and Abigail Summerville in New York; Editing by Jamie Freed)
+(Reporting by Anirban Sen and Abigail Summerville in New York; Editing by Jamie Freed and Nick Zieminski)

 ((Anirban.Sen@thomsonreuters.com; Twitter: @asenjourno; Reuters Messaging: Signal/Telegram/Whatsapp - +1-646-705-9409))